-Twenty-six words within Section 230 guard websites from many sorts of claims arising from user content material: “No provider or user of an interactive laptop provider shall be dealt with because the publisher or speaker of any facts furnished by using any other facts contents material issuer.”
-For instance, if a newspaper publishes a defamatory article, the concern can sue the newspaper publisher for defamation.
-But underneath Section 230, if a user posts a defamatory touch upon Twitter, the challenge can not efficaciously sue Twitter for defamation (however can sue the tweeter).
+Twenty-six words within Section 230 guard websites from any claims arising from user content material: “No provider or user of an interactive laptop provider shall be dealt with because the publisher or speaker of any facts furnished by using any other facts contents material issuer.”
+For instance, if a newspaper publishes a defamatory article, the concern can sue the publisher for defamation.
+Under Section 230, if a user posts a defamatory touch on Twitter, the challenge can not efficaciously use Twitter for defamation (however, they can sue the tweeter).

-I’m writing a book about Section 230 for Cornell University Press, titled The Twenty-Six Words that Created the Internet.
+I’m writing a book about Section 230 for Cornell University Press, titled The Twenty-Six Words That Created the Internet.
 The name isn’t an overstatement.
-Without Section 230, it’s miles tough to conceive of social media, consumer overview websites, and different person-centered online structures present in their cutting-edge paperwork.

-If businesses are uncovered to highly-priced court cases for his or her failure to block harmful online content material, they may have picked.
+Without Section 230, it isn’t easy to conceive of social media, consumer overview websites, and different person-centered online structures in their cutting-edge paperwork.
+They may have picked if businesses are uncovered to highly-priced court cases for their failure to block harmful online content material.

-First, they might rent enough moderators to display screen every tweet, post, and person photo, but that would be extraordinarily highly-priced and impractical.
-Second, and much more likely, they may reduce or entirely prevent the capability of users to contribute their thoughts and thoughts.
-The Internet could exchange from the public square that it’s miles these days to an electronic version of a traditional newspaper or mag, a one-manner interplay.
+First, they might rent enough moderators to display screen every tweet, post, and personal photo, but that would be extraordinarily highly priced and impractical.
+Second, and much more likely, they may reduce or entirely prevent users’ capability to contribute their thoughts and thoughts.
+The Internet could exchange from the public square its miles to an electronic version of a traditional newspaper or mag, a one-manner interplay.
 It’s now not an accident that the maximum successful Internet agencies are primarily based in the United States.

 But there are some valid criticisms of such extensive immunity.
-Some victims of defamation and different harms can’t discover the person who created the content and is left not able to recover for his or her harms.
-In the past decades, Section 230 has avoided a few sincerely sympathetic sufferers from using websites for the harms that they suffered.
+Some victims of defamation and different harms can’t discover the person who created the content and cannot recover from their injuries.
+In the past decades, Section 230 has prevented a few sincerely sympathetic sufferers from using websites for their injuries.

-Perhaps no case become greater troubling to me than a lawsuit added by plaintiffs who have been victims of sex-trafficking towards Backpage.Com, the website where they have been advertised.
-A district court granted Backpage’s movement to brush aside, counting on Section 230 immunity, and last 12 months America Court of Appeals for the First Circuit affirmed the choice.
+Perhaps no case becomes greater troubling to me than a lawsuit added by plaintiffs who have been victims of sex trafficking towards Backpage.com, the website where they advertised.
+A district court granted Backpage’s movement to brush aside, counting on Section 230 immunity, and last 12 months American Court of Appeals for the First Circuit affirmed the choice.

 The First Circuit’s decision understandably sparked outrage and calls for reform.
-Members of Congress have supplied and dedicate some of the legislative proposals and held three hearings this 12 months.
-I testified at one of the hearings and argued that Congress need to remember a specific exception to Section 230 that permits proceedings and country criminal prosecutions towards structures that knowingly run sex-trafficking classified ads.
-Victims of sex-trafficking ought to be able to get better damages from these websites.
+Congress members have supplied and dedicated some of the legislative proposals and held three hearings this 12.
+I testified at one of the hearings and argued that Congress needs to remember a specific exception to Section 230 that permits proceedings and country criminal prosecutions towards structures that knowingly run sex-trafficking classified ads.
+Sex-trafficking victims ought to be able to get better damages from these websites.

-If Section 230 is status in the manner of that, Congress ought to craft an exception that targets terrible actors without inflicting a chilling impact on legal content material completely unrelated to sex trafficking.
-The members of Congress who have proposed the regulation to cope with this hassle have shown fantastic compassion for victims of these bad crimes at the same time as also know-how they want to preserve the center protections that Section 230 has supplied.
-Although their payments differ in phrases of a way to shape the exception for intercourse trafficking, it’s been heartening to study members and staffers from the House and Senate paintings thoughtfully to deal with this hassle.
+If Section 230 is status in the manner that, Congress ought to craft an exception that targets terrible actors without inflicting a chilling impact on legal content material completely unrelated to sex trafficking.
+The Congress members who have proposed the regulation to cope with this hassle have shown fantastic compassion for victims of these bad crimes andand also know how they want to preserve the center protections Section 230 has supplied.
+Although their payments differ in phrases of a way to shape the exception for intercourse trafficking, it’s been heartening to study members and staffers from the House and Senate paintings thoughtfully deal with this hassle.

 More troubling to me, as a professor who has studied the overall benefits of Section 230, is the broader dialogue that this debate has triggered inside the media and technology policy network.
 Some have argued we must restate the purpose or scope of Section 230 as a whole, properly outside of the intercourse trafficking trouble.
 Is the immunity so huge that it would guard an internet site that actively contributes to the advent of illegal content?

 First, the First Circuit issued its opinion earlier than the discharge of a Senate Investigations Subcommittee record that concluded that Backpage “knowingly hid proof of criminal activity by way of systematically enhancing its ‘person’ ads.”
-And a July 2017 Washington Post article stated that a Backpage contractor “has been aggressively soliciting and creating sex-associated ads, regardless of Backpage’s repeated insistence that it had no role in the content material of commercials posted on its web page[.]”
-These statistics definitely had been no longer within the document for the First Circuit and did now not inform its decision.
+And a July 2017 Washington Post article stated that a Backpage contractor “has been aggressively soliciting and creating sex-associated ads, regardless of Backpage’s repeated insistence that it had no role in the content material of commercials posted on its web page[.].”
+These statistics are no longer within the document for the First Circuit and did now not inform its decision.

-For example, in 2008, the USA Court of Appeals for the Ninth Circuit ruled that a roommate-matching internet site couldn’t use Section 230 to defend it from claims that it violated housing discrimination legal guidelines by requiring users to reply questions that discriminated through gender and other protected categories.
-As I discovered in an editorial in Columbia Science & Technology Law Review ultimate year, courts are an increasing number of agreeing with that reasoning and denying immunity because websites one way or the other contributed to illegal person content.
+For example, in 2008, the USA Court of Appeals for the Ninth Circuit ruled that a roommate-matching internet site couldn’t use Section 230 to defend itself from claims that it violated housing discrimination legal guidelines by requiring users to reply to questions that discriminated against through gender and other protected categories.
+As I discovered in an editorial in Columbia Science & Technology Law Review ultimate year, courts increasingly agree with that reasoning and deny immunity because websites, one way or the other, contributed to illegal person content.